Authorities: Bernard man hurt in crash on U.S. 20 in Dubuque County

-PEOSTA, Iowa – Authorities say a Bernard, Iowa, man was taken to a hospital after a single-vehicle crash Thursday morning on U.S. 20 in Dubuque County.
+PEOSTA, Iowa — Authorities said a Bernard, Iowa, man was taken to a hospital after a single-vehicle crash Thursday morning on U.S. 20 in Dubuque County.

 Tony M. Theisen, 32, was taken to UnityPoint Health-Finley Hospital for treatment of possible injuries, according to the Dubuque County Sheriff’s Department.